Best Fleet Management Software

 The IoT technology has enabled the ubiquitous presence of RFID and GPS sensors and detectors on vehicles and infrastructures.
 It enables the collection, transmission, and analysis of multiple attributes, such as temperature, heat, pressure, condition, and location.
 It also helps improve the maintenance cycle of vehicles, and the data from vehicles can be used by fleet managers to optimize the vehicle presence in different routes.
 IoT enables scheduled maintenance of vehicles and connects assets to reduce resource intensities and costs.

-Strict government mandates creating new revenue streams for vendors
+Severe government guidelines creating fresh revenue streams for vendors

-Governments across the globe are focusing on making vehicles efficient.
+Governments around the world are emphasizing on making vehicles effective.
 As of now, many regional governments are focusing on deploying vehicle tracking in commercial vehicles.
 For instance, in May 2016, the Ministry of Road Transport & Highways, Government of India, issued a notification for all transport vehicles to be equipped with vehicle location tracking device, Closed-Circuit Television (CCTV)-based surveillance system, and one or more panic/emergency buttons, which would be fitted by the manufacturer or their dealer or the respective operator.
 The major factor behind this mandate is safety.
 As remote tracking enables the authorities to track any vehicle that deviates from its route, it helps the authorities to take corrective actions.

 Harnessing telematics data for making informed business decisions